-The Plan covers the following outpatient Rehabilitation and Habilitation Services:

-- Occupational therapy

-- Physical therapy

-- Pulmonary rehabilitation therapy

-Outpatient Rehabilitation and Habilitation Services are covered up to the Benefit Limit listed in the Schedule of Benefits.
-Services are covered only:

-- If, in the opinion of your Plan Provider, there is likely to be significant improvement in your condition within the period of time benefits are covered; and - When needed to improve your ability to perform Activities of Daily Living.
+Benefit Description 97 Rehabilitation and H labilitation Services - Outpatient The Plan covers the following outpatient Rehabilitation and Habilitation Services: Occupational therapy Physical therapy Pulmonary rehabilitation therapy Outpatient Rehabilitation and Habilitation Services are covered up to the Benefit Limit listed in the Schedule of Benefits.
+Services are covered only: If, in the opinion of your Plan Provider, there is likely to be significant improvement in your condition within the period of time benefits are covered; and When needed to improve your ability to perform Activities of Daily Living.
 Activities of Daily Living do not include special functions needed for occupational purposes or sports.
 Rehabilitation and Habilitation Services are also covered under your inpatient hospital and home health benefits.
-When such therapies are part of an approved home care treatment plan they are available as described in the section titled, "Home Health Care,"

-Benefit Description Rehabilitation and Habili tation Services - Outpatient (Continued) Please Note: Outpatient physical and occupational therapies for children up to the age of 3 are covered to the extent Medically Necessary.
+When such therapies are part of an approved home care treatment plan they are available as described in the section titled, "Home Health Care."
+Please Note: Outpatient physical and occupational therapies for children up to the age of 3 are covered to the extent Medically Necessary.
 The benefit limit stated in the Schedule of Benefits does not apply.
-97 .
-Scopic Procedures - Outpatient Diagnostic The Plan covers diagnostic scopic procedures and related services received on an outpatient basis.
+98 .
+Scopic Procedures - The Plan covers diagnostic scopic procedures and related services received on an outpatient basis.
 Diagnostic scopic procedures are those for visualization, biopsy and/or polyp removal.
-Scopic procedures are: Colonoscopy • Endoscopy Sigmoidoscopy 98 .
-Skilled Nursing Facil The Plan covers care in a health care facility licensed to provide skilled nursing care on an inpatient basis.
+Scopic procedures are: • Colonoscopy • Endoscopy Sigmoidoscopy 99 .
+Skilled Nursing Facil lity Care The Plan covers care in a health care facility licensed to provide skilled nursing care on an inpatient basis.
 Coverage is provided only when you need daily skilled nursing care that must be provided in an inpatient setting.
 The Benefit Limit is listed in the Schedule of Benefits.
-99 .
-Speech-Language ar nd Hearing Services The Plan covers diagnosis and treatment of speech, hearing and language disorders to the extent Medically Necessary by speech-language pathologists and audiologists.
 100 .
+Speech-Language and Hearing Services The Plan covers diagnosis and treatment of speech, hearing and language disorders to the extent Medically Necessary by speech-language pathologists and audiologists.
+101 .
 Spinal Manipulativ e Therapy (including care by a chiropractor) The Plan covers musculoskeletal adjustment or manipulation up to the Benefit Limit listed in the Schedule of Benefits.
-101 .
-Surgery - Outpatie nt The Plan covers outpatient surgery, including related services.
+102 .
+Surgery - Outpatie The Plan covers outpatient surgery, including related services.
 Outpatient surgery is defined as any surgery or procedure in a day surgery department, ambulatory surgery department or outpatient surgery center.
 There are certain specialized services for which you will be directed to a Center of Excellence for care.
-See section I.D.4.
+See section I.D.5 .
 Centers of Excellence for more information.
-102 .
-Telemedicine Virtua al Visit Services The Plan covers Medically Necessary telemedicine virtual visit services for the purpose of evaluation, diagnosis, consultation, monitoring, or treatment of a Member's physical health, oral health, mental health or substance use disorder condition.
-Telemedicine virtual visit services include the use of synchronous or asynchronous audio, video, electronic media or other telecommunications technology including: (a) interactive audio video technology; (b) remote patient monitoring devices; (c) audio-only telephone; (d) online adaptive interviews; and (e) telemonitoring.
-Your provider must be appropriately licensed in the state in which you are located when receiving telemedicine services.
-Member Cost Sharing for telemedicine virtual visit services will be the same or less than the Member Cost Sharing for the same type of service if it had been provided through an in-person consultation.
-Please refer to your Schedule of Benefits for specific information on Member Cost Sharing you may be required to pay.